BoGGoG/boggog.github.io/docs/_posts/2022-08-29-Update-Symba.md

 However, the squared amplitudes now still have too many tokens.
 Thus, there are a few tricks we can perform.
 Basically we add new words to the dictionary in order to save on token length.
+For lack of a better word I will call this "mass-token-shortening":
 - convert all $$m_y^n$$ to `mny`, e.g. $$m_\mu^2$$ becomes $$m2mu$$,
 - convert all $$mny * s_{ij}$$ to `mnysij`